Are ambulances free in Queensland?

 Expats and other international visitors who do not live in Australia are encouraged by the Queensland Government to get in touch with a travel agent to discuss potential options for ambulance cover while spending time in the state.

 This may come in the form of a travel insurance policy.
-When making a medical claim for ambulance services through travel insurance, you will need a receipt of your payment, which should be supplied to you by QAS.
+When making a medical claim for ambulance services through travel insurance, you'll need a receipt of your payment, which should be supplied to you by QAS.

 If you require the services of an ambulance in Queensland and do not have an exemption like those listed above, this is what you can expect the cost of QLD ambulance services to be at the time of writing: